PureLayout/PureLayout/README.md

 Writing Auto Layout code from scratch isn't easy.
 PureLayout provides a fully capable and developer-friendly interface for Auto Layout.
 It is designed for clarity and simplicity, and takes inspiration from the AutoLayout UI options available in Interface Builder while delivering far more flexibility.
 The API is also highly efficient, as it adds only a thin layer of third party code and is engineered for maximum performance.

 ## API Cheat Sheet
 This is just a handy overview of the core API methods.
-Explore the [header files](Source) for the full API and documentation.
+Explore the [header files](Source) for the full API, and find the complete documentation above the implementation of each method in the corresponding .m file.
 A couple of notes:

-*	*All of the API methods are namespaced with the prefix `auto...`, which also allows for easy autocompletion in Xcode!*
+*	All of the API methods are namespaced with the prefix `auto...`, which also allows for easy autocompletion in Xcode!
-*	*Methods that create constraints also automatically install (activate) the constraint(s), then return the new constraint(s) for you to optionally store for later adjustment or removal.*
+*	Methods that create constraints also automatically install (activate) the constraint(s), then return the new constraint(s) for you to optionally store for later adjustment or removal.
-*	*Many methods below also have a variant which includes a `relation:` parameter to make the constraint an inequality.*
+*	Many methods below also have a variant which includes a `relation:` parameter to make the constraint an inequality.

-**Attributes**
+### Attributes

 PureLayout defines view attributes that are used to create auto layout constraints.
+Here is an [illustration of the most common attributes](Images/PureLayout-CommonAttributes.png).

 There are 5 specific attribute types, which are used throughout most of the API: